zz19990220/510Lab2/README.md

 # 🐶 Dog Information Explorer

-This is a data analysis application designed to explore interesting insights about different breeds of dogs.
-The application allows users to filter dogs by their height, breed, and environment.
-It also provides an option to select which columns to display and the number of rows to display.
+This is an easy to use data analysis app based on classroom content designed to explore interesting insights about different breeds of dogs.
+The application allows users to filter dogs based on their height, breed and environment.
+Also selectable are the columns to display and the number of rows to display.

 ## Getting Started